-DREAM (for Disruption and Runaway Electron Avoidance Model) is a scientific code which solves a system of equations describing the evolution of a tokamak plasma during a disruption.
+DREAM (for Disruption and Runaway Electron Analysis Model) is a scientific code which solves a system of equations describing the evolution of a tokamak plasma during a disruption.
 The tool is primarily designed for studying the evolution of runaway electrons in the disruption.

 The code is separated into two parts: a C++ library, which constitutes the computational kernel of the code, and a Python interface for easy access and configuration of simulations.
 This documentation describes both parts of the code, with the documentation for the former being mostly intended for code developers, while the latter is intended for code users.